REASON AND VALUES EXEMPLIFIED IN GENDER

 controversial works are Franz von Baader's Filosofia Erotica (selection

-and Italian translation from his Sämtliche Werke), (the mind-blowing) Otto Weininger's Sex and character,
+and Italian translation from his Sämtliche Werke), (the mind-blowing) Otto Weininger's Sex and character, Julius Evola's The metaphysics of sex.
+Of apparently

-Of apparently lesser coverage are Karl-Olov Arnstberg's PK-Samhället [The
+lesser coverage are Karl-Olov Arnstberg's PK-Samhället [The

 Politically Correct Society] esp. pp. 375-443, and (in French) Olivier